yosh-401-advanced-javascript/seattle-javascript-401d31/backend/class-04-eventemitter-promise-bitmap/LAB-04.md

 ####  Documentation
 * Wriate a project description
-* Write documentation about the bitmap headers
+* Write documentation about the bitmap specification

 #### Testing
 * Write unit test every function in your project (including any constructors)